Navein/Cuckoo2MIST/README.md

 In version 0.4.1:

 1. cuckoo_elements2mist.xml is updated to include API calls which are commonly used by malware, and important arguments in the respective APIs are set to level 2, for better generalization of behaviour.

+In version 0.4.2:

+1. API calls with A (ANSI) or W (Unicode) trailing are generalised into calls without the trailing character.
+2. MIST conversion scipt is speed up by applying multithreading processing using pymp. pymp is added as dependency.
+3. Added URL processing.
+URL is now split into two parts: domain and parameters.
+The two parts are placed on the same MIST level.

 **Upcoming changes**